Zabrane/qlnd/doc/LightningTickerplants.md

 ## Running qlnd

-Once embedPy is installed, the `qlnd` library can be loaded into a q process as follows, from the command line.
+Once embedPy is installed, the `qlnd` library can be loaded into a q process as follows.
 ```bash
 $q qlnd.p
 ```